No matter the subject, statistics are limited by both time frame and geography.

 Then visit the organization’s website and see if you're right!

-These are some of the main types of producers of statistical information:
+These are some of the main producers of statistical information:

 Look for statistics reported in journal, news, and magazine articles.
 If they report a source, be sure to follow it up!